 There’s something about recovery that makes you grateful for the little things in life.
 Knowing that you’ve been given a second chance to achieve the life you’ve always wanted puts things into perspective for many people.

-In each day, make a point of trying to notice the good around you – a compliment from a stranger, the sunshine, a delicious cup of tea or the end of a productive day.
+In each day, make a point of trying to notice the good around you – a compliment from a stranger, the sunshine, a delicious cup of tea, or the end of a productive day.
 When you find yourself in these moments, try to savor them and make them last as long as you can.
 You might be surprised at just how impactful they can be.

 One of the biggest lessons you’ll learn in rehab is that the positive change you want to make doesn’t happen without taking action.
-For many people, that means changing your habits, how you think and the people around you.
+For many people, that means changing your habits, how you think, and the people around you.

 People who are happy in recovery proactively work to reduce their encounters with stress.
-These can include quitting an unpleasant job, moving out of a toxic home environment or choosing a new circle of friends.
+These can include quitting an unpleasant job, moving out of a toxic home environment, or choosing a new circle of friends.
 Whatever’s causing the most tension in your life, try to find ways to lessen it or remove it completely.

 Anyone in recovery will tell you that maintaining sobriety will be a lifelong, ongoing process.
 But that doesn’t mean you can’t enjoy life in the meantime.
-There’s an endless number of ways you can take advantage of all of life’s wonders – without having to resort to substance use.
+There’s an endless number of ways you can take advantage of all of life’s wonders without having to resort to substance use.
 Take that once in a lifetime trip you’ve been dreaming of.
 Try a new type of cuisine.
 Go skydiving.
 Sign up for a pottery class.
 Whatever strikes your interest, make a point to pursue it and enjoy every step of the way.

-A substance addiction can encroach onto every aspect of a person’s life, including their health, wellbeing and ways of thinking.
+A substance addiction can encroach onto every aspect of a person’s life, including their health, well-being, and ways of thinking.
 It’s something that doesn’t just come and go.
 It changes you for the rest of your life.
 But that doesn’t mean you have to let your addiction define you during recovery.
-You can be grateful for how far you’ve come, and what your recovery has given you so far.
+You can be grateful for how far you’ve come and what your recovery has given you so far.

 Your recovery has given you a second chance at a bright future.
 It’s given you a newfound resilience against everyday challenges in life.
 You see the people who love and support you in a new light.
-But most importantly, your recovery can help you realize that your life you were always supposed to live has only just begun.
+But most importantly, your recovery can help you realize that the life you were always supposed to live has only just begun.